 Q. Can I use my neti pot in the dishwasher and microwave?

-A. Our ceramic Baraka neti pot is safe in both.
+A. Yes, our ceramic Baraka neti pot is safe in both.

-Q. Will I be able to get off drugs and over-the-counter remedies?
+Q. Will I be able to get off pharmaceuticals and over-the-counter remedies?

-A. Many of our customers have been able to.
+A. Many of our customers have had sucess with our product and have stopped using OTC.
 Others have been able to greatly reduce their use of prescription drugs and therapies.
 Again, taking a long-term approach to healing, going slowly and listening closely to how your body responds will get you the best results.